Keon6/CrapsSimulator/README.md

 ## Why should you care?
 Disclaimer first, I am not guaranteeing any successful Craps betting strategy.
-I am taking a probabilistic approach and see what betting strategyhas the best expected profit or has the least chance of losing money.
+I am taking a probabilistic approach and see what betting strategy has the best expected profit or has the least chance of losing money.
 Please be careful!

-I'm not liable for any loss of money.
+I'm not liable for you losing money.